Madrid is a city divided into 21 districts and one of them it is Chamberí district.

 In the Middle Age, Chamberi’s lands were covered with forests and were used for hunting by members of the court, but with Carlos I, the trees began to be felled and the land became pastureland.

-At the same time the first industries dedicated to manufacture bricks and tiles also appeared.
+At the same time, the first industries dedicated to the manufacture of bricks and tiles also appeared.

 Eventually, from the beginning of the 20th century, Spanish aristocrats settled in Almagro’s neighborhood.

-Afterwards in 1850 there were in Chamberí a total of 15 factories, including a tapestry fabric, some of chemical products and foundries.
+Afterwards, in 1850 there were in Chamberí a total of 15 factories, including a tapestry fabric, some chemical products, and foundries.

 These industries were relocating from the district in the second half of the 20th century.

-As regard with the old palaces or stately homes, these are currently occupied by public administrations, embassies or hotels.
+As regard the old palaces or stately homes, these are currently occupied by public administrations, embassies, or hotels.

 What else to visit near Chamberí district